AVishnu2/AI-POWERED-RESUME-SCREENING-AND-RANKING-SYSTEM/README.md

 - **SciPy**: Open-source software used for scientific computing in Python.
 - **Scikit-learn**: Free software machine learning library for Python used for classification, regression, clustering, and more.
 - **NLTK**: Natural Language Toolkit (NLTK) is a set of processing libraries providing solutions for text analysis and language processing.

-## Functionality of Application

-Screening resumes usually involves a three-step process based on the role’s minimum and preferred qualifications.
-Both types of qualifications should be related to on-the-job performance.
-These qualifications can include:
-- Work experience
-- Education
-- Skills and knowledge
-- Personality traits
-- Competencies

 ## Tools & Technologies Used